-For future years, your benefits eligible pay will be based on a formula that includes your actual base pay plus commissions, performance-based bonuses and any annual incentive bonus.
+Your benefits eligible pay at the time you are hired or newly eligible for benefits is equal to your annual salary.
+For future years, your benefits eligible pay will be based on a formula that includes your actual base pay plus commissions, performance-based bonuses and any annual incentive bonus, as noted below.
 Note: Your benefits eligible pay does not necessarily equal the amount reported as salaries and wages on your Form W-2 PR.

-If You Are Enrolling During the Annual Enrollment Period for Coverage Effective January 1, 2020
+If You Are Enrolling During the Annual Enrollment Period for Coverage Effective January 1, 2023